goossen/reef/README.md

 ### Clone the git repository
   * cd into the parent directory you want to install the project in
   * git clone the project into a child directory
-  * Edit the email credentials in the config.json file
+  * edit the email credentials in the config.json file

 All dependencies are copied as a part of the clone operation.